Introduction: Celebrate Sukkot With a New Sukkah

 Step 7: Prepare the Door Frame - the Dog Gets in on the Action

-The dimensions of the door are shown in the second picture.
+The dimensions of the door frame are shown in the second picture (it surrounds a door that's approximately 6 feet high by 31.5" wide).
 As my B-I-L was assembling the 2x2's he stepped on the cutting plan and the dog took a sudden interest in it.
 As soon as he stepped away, she snatched the plan and ran off.
 Watch the video to see what happened next!

 Step 8: Build the Door